Measure transport with kernel mean embeddings: Numerical experiments

-We compare three methods for the inference step: Firstly, the Ensemble Kalman Filter (EnKF) is implemented as in \cite[Algorithm 7.7]{reich2015probabilistic}.
-Secondly, we use the KME-Dynamics with $N_{\text{steps}} = 50$, $v^{0}_{t} \equiv 0$, $\forall t\in [0,1]$, $\varepsilon = 5 \times 10^{-11}$, and RBF kernel with bandwidth $\sigma = 6$.
-Thirdly, we test the Kalman Adjusted KME-Dynamics by taking the KME-Dynamics with Kalman-Bucy velocity \eqref{eq:Kalman baseline} as the baseline $v_t^0$ (all other parameters are set as before).\\
+\textbf{Filtering.} Data assimilation combines two sampling tasks, performed alternately and sequentially: the forecast step ${p(X_{n-1} \mid Y_{n-1}) \mapsto p(X_{n} \mid X_{n-1})}$, which can be simulated directly from the hidden model in \eqref{eq:HMM}; and the inference step $p(X_{n} \mid X_{n-1}) \mapsto p(X_{n} \mid Y_{n})$.
+We compare four methods for the inference step: Firstly, the Ensemble Kalman Filter (EnKF) is implemented as in \citet[Algorithm 7.7]{reich2015probabilistic}.
+Secondly, we use KME-dynamics with ${N_{\text{steps}} = 50}$ and baseline vector field $v^{0}_{t} \equiv 0$, $\forall t\in [0,1]$.
+Thirdly, we test Kalman Adjusted KME-dynamics (KA-KMED) by taking KME-dynamics with Kalman-Bucy velocity \eqref{eq:Kalman baseline} as the baseline $v_t^0$.
+We use the RBF kernel \eqref{eq:Gaussian kernel} for both KMED and KA-KMED.
+Finally, MPF is implemented as in \cite{pulido2019sequential}, with coordinate-wise step size adjustment based on ADAGRAD, as suggested by \cite{liu2016stein}.

-Figure~\ref{fig:Lorentz_example} showcases observations and posterior means obtained by the Kalman-adjusted KME-dynamics for $N = 500$ particles.
-We denote by $(\bar{x}_j,\bar{y}_j,\bar{z}_j)$ the approximate posterior means, and plot in Figure~\ref{fig:Lorentz_error} the spacetime-averaged root mean-square error (RMSE)

-averaged over $20$ runs, against the number of particles.
-The unadjusted KME-dynamics proved slightly unstable for small ensemble sizes; those runs were discarded and repeated. \\

-As expected, the performance of all methods improves with larger sample sizes.
-In this experiment, with suitable choice of bandwidth, the KME-Dynamics (with characteristic kernel) can outperform the EnKF.
-It is slightly surprising that the advantage of the KME-dynamics (a nonparametric method) over the EnKF diminishes with increasing ensemble size.
-We conjecture that this is due to errors in the linear inversion \eqref{eq:IPS linear_system}, and that better results might be obtained with a sophisticated tuning schedule of the regularisation.
-Remarkably, the hybrid Kalman-adjusted KME-dynamics appears to considerably reduce the RMSE.\\